discretegames/runmany/README.md

 ### Comments

-`%` at the very start of a line always makes a comment until the end of the line.
+`%` at the very start of a line makes a comment until the end of the line.
 `%%%` anywhere within a line makes a comment until the end of the line unless the `"keep_comments"` setting is true.

 ```text